Kutob

-Plot Summary
+Synopsis

 Erica (Rica Peralejo) is having problems with her boyfriend Carlo (Ryan Agoncillo), whom she suspects of womanizing.
 She and her best friend, Mayen (Alessandra de Rossi), consult a fortune-teller who warns about danger that lurks ahead.
 When Erica ignores this, her relationship with Carlo worsens then her friends Amy (Ana Capri) and Lemuel (Marvin Agustin) intervenes.
 Erica tries to patch things up with Carlo but Lemuel, who is protecting a hidden desire for her, also has some things to finish.